+SU 4 Lot 188 Corner of Grey Street and Porter Street.
 As determined by the local government in accordance with the requirements of the Scheme, Special Control Area No. 2 and the Use and Development provisions of the Kalbarri Townsite Local Planning Strategy that relate to the subject land.
-The Local Government shall require the preparation of a Local Development Plan for the land demonstrating the manner in which the proposed development integrates with Grey Street, Porter Street and adjoining lands including the 'Commercial' zoned land
+The Local Government shall require the preparation of a Local Development Plan for the land demonstrating the manner in which the proposed 'A' in Table 3 - Plan for the land demonstrating the